 Signup to our newsletter and follow us on Facebook and Twitter!

-Tensions are festering in Iraq between the government of Prime Minister Nuri al-Maliki, a Shiite, and the Sunni Arab minority which accuses authorities of discriminating against their community, including through wrongful detentions and accusations of involvement in terrorism.
+Tensions are festering between Prime Minister Nuri al-Maliki, a Shiite, and Sunnis who accuse the authorities of marginalising and targeting their community, including through wrongful detentions and accusations of involvement in terrorism.